sumeetmathpati/cs-gate/_cn/data-link-layer/error-control.md

     2. Burst Error
         - **A burst error means that 2 or more bits in the data unit have changed.**
 - TO be able to detect error, we need some redundant data added into the origional data.
+- Error handling methods:
+    - **Error Detection**
+        - This is a technique only used to check if there is any error in the recieved data.
+    - **Error Correction**
+        - Error correction is a technique used to correct the error occured during transmission.

+# Single Parity Check

+- One extra bit called parity bit is sent along with origional data bits.
+- Parity bits helps if any error occurred in the data durigng the transmission.

+## Limitations

+- This technique cannot detect an even number bit errors.
+    - Hence if two, four, six... bits gets flipped, then this mechanism cannot detect the error.